-The Texas Society of Architects is pleased to announce our 2018 Honor Award winners!
+The Texas Society of Architects is pleased to announce our 2019 Honor Award recipients.
 This program recognizes exceptional members, firms, individuals, and organizations for outstanding achievements in support of the profession of architecture, the built environment, and quality of life in Texas.
-Recipients will be spotlighted on the TxA website and social media in the coming months.
-They will also be recognized at various events during our 79th Annual Conference and Design Expo, happening on November 8–10 in Fort Worth.
-Congratulations to all the honorees!
+Recipients will be spotlighted on the TxA blog and social media in the coming months.
+They will also be recognized at various events during our 80th Annual Conference and Design Expo, taking place on October 24–26 in Galveston.
+Join us in congratulating the honorees!

 Medal for Lifetime Achievement in Honor of Llewellyn W. Pitts FAIA

 Chris Carson, FAIA, served as principal and chairman of the board of Ford, Powell & Carson for more than 50 years.
 He joined O’Neil Ford & Associates in 1956 and was named partner 11 years later.
 Carson was instrumental in the development of Southwest Regional Architecture and is best known for his residential projects, including the seminal Steves Residence in San Antonio.
 Carson also designed the Cowboy Artists of America Museum in Kerrville, the Robert J. & Helen C. Kleberg South Texas Heritage Center at the Witte Museum in San Antonio, and the nationally acclaimed Cibolo Creek Ranch in West Texas.